quaquel/EMAworkbench/docs/source/tutorial.rst

 .. figure:: /ystatic/tutorial-lines.png
    :align: center

-From this figure, one can deduce that accross the ensemble of possible futures, there is a subset of runs with a substantial ammount of deaths.
-We can zoom in on those cases, identify their conditions for occuring, and use this insight for policy design.
+From this figure, one can deduce that across the ensemble of possible futures, there is a subset of runs with a substantial amount of deaths.
+We can zoom in on those cases, identify their conditions for occurring, and use this insight for policy design.

-For further analysis, it is generally conveniened, to generate the results for a series of experiments and save these results.
+For further analysis, it is generally convenient, to generate the results for a series of experiments and save these results.
 One can then use these saved results in various analysis scripts. ::